Register for the STAR credit

 Note: If you’re a senior citizen, you should also be aware that there is a senior citizens exemption that may reduce your property tax bill if you qualify.
 This exemption has different income limits than STAR, and is administered by local assessors, not by the Tax Department.
 See Senior citizens exemption to learn more.

 Before you start, have the following information at hand for reference.
 If you don’t have the necessary information, you won’t be able to save the registration to complete at a later time.
+(Note: You will be prompted to provide a Property Key, but it is not required to complete the registration.)

-- names and social security numbers for all owners of the property and their spouses
+- names and Social Security numbers for all owners of the property and their spouses

 - the primary residence of the owners and their spouses